 Branch Rickey believed if you have the skills, you should have the opportunity.
 We do, too.

-So, Ohio Wesleyan will award the $30,000 scholarship, renewable for up to four years, to all new students with both of these two qualifications:
+So, Ohio Wesleyan will award the $30,000 scholarship, renewable for up to four years, to all new students with a 3.6 GPA or higher.

 Learn more about the Branch Rickey Scholarship and other financial aid.